brentley/docker-hello-world/README.md

 This is where Amazon ECR comes in to play.
 ECR is a special artifact store, designed to hold Docker images.
 It's compatible with the docker command line tools, so it's easy to use, but will scale to meet your needs, no matter how many images you end up pushing to it.

+### Pulling from Amazon ECR to a centos server

+### Pulling from Amazon ECR to a really stripped down server that doesn't have nodejs